Skip to Main Content

 The first part of the course ID is the module code; in this case, PHI1001.

-If you find that your cohort of students is going to be spread across multiple session codes, and will thus be similarly spread across multiple NILE courses, you can contact your Student Records Team to request that these sites are merged together so that you have one NILE course which contains your complete cohort.
+The move to SITS has greatly reduced the need for NILE course merges, but if you still find that your cohort of students is going to be spread across multiple NILE courses, you can contact your Student Records Team to request that these NILE courses are merged together so that you have one NILE course which contains your complete cohort.

-You can contact your Student Records Team at:
+You can contact your Student Records Team to request NILE course merges at:

-1.4 How to check whether all your students are enrolled on your NILE course, and who to contact if you think that some students might be missing
+1.3 How to check whether all your students are enrolled on your module-level NILE course, and who to contact if you think that some students might be missing

 Once teaching has started, or is about to start, if you are concerned that some of your students might be missing from your NILE course, please see our FAQ, 'Some students are missing from my NILE course.
 Who do I need to contact?'